OV3RLORDS-MODS/Node-Manager/README.md

 🛠️ Persistent Settings:

-- Remember Last Used Batch File: Automatically loads the last used batch file for quick server startup.
+- Remembers Last Used Batch File: Automatically loads the last used batch file for quick server startup.
 - Automatic Save: All settings and preferences are automatically saved, ensuring Node Manager is always ready with your preferred configuration.